oasis-tcs/virtio-admin/IPR.md

 Final Deliverable produced by the VIRTIO TC, Red Hat will operate, as specified by the VIRTIO TC, under the Non-Assertion Mode TC Requirements described in section 10.3 of the OASIS IPR Policy (as of the date of this disclosure).

-#### Statement regarding IPR, submitted by Red Hat, July 28, 2016 and amended Feb 14, 2018

-Red Hat has been issued a United States patent that might become essential to an OASIS Standards Final Deliverable, and Red Hat has filed a United States patent application that might become essential to an OASIS Standards Final Deliverable.

-The US Patent No 9836402 titled "Guest Ordering of Host File System Writes" as well as the unpublished application are relevant to section "Device Types" of the Virtual I/O Device (VIRTIO) specification.

-Red Hat is unable to provide more specific information regarding the unpublished application, until such time as the application is published or the patent is issued.

-Should this patent application be issued as a patent, and should one of these applications be identified as essential to the compliant implementation of an OASIS Standards Final Deliverable produced by the VIRTIO TC, Red Hat will operate, as specified by the VIRTIO TC, under the Non-Assertion Mode TC Requirements described in section 10.3 of the OASIS IPR Policy (as of the date of this disclosure).

 #### Statement regarding IPR, submitted by Red Hat, April 19, 2016 and amended Feb 14, 2018